Pat Grigadean

 And then the children ran off to play.

-At first Punjab pretended not to care.
+At first Punjab pretended not to care what they had said.
 “I am happy!” he shouted to the wind.
 And the wind kissed and caressed him.
 But then he began to worry.
+What if they’re right? he thought.
+What if I just think I’m happy because I don’t know any better?

 For the first time, Punjab began to wonder what it would be like if he could see.
 He wondered what the wind looked like.
 And the sky.
-And the color blue.
-He knew what blue felt like.
-He knew it was deep and warm and it soothed him.
+And the faces of the old people.

 Punjab hurried back to the village.
-Usually he had no trouble finding his way.
-The sun and the wind and the earth guided him.
+Usually, he had no trouble finding his way.
+The sun, the wind, and the earth guided him.
 But this day he wasn’t listening to their clues.
 All he could hear were the child’s words sounding over and over in his head: “No one could be happy if they can’t see.”

 “What’s wrong, Little One?
 I’ve never seen you so sad.
 Come sit in my lap and tell me what’s bothering you.”